au190/au190_myEsp/readme.md

 *******************************************************
 ### Wifi Md or Wifi button

-1. If GPIO0 pull to LOW (less then < 5 sec) at startup it will go in N  mode - not going in sleep mode.
+1. If GPIO16 pull to HIGH (less then < 5 sec) at startup it will go in N  mode - not going in sleep mode.
-2. In N mode if GPIO0 is LOW it will go in AP mode - not going in sleep mode.
+2. In N mode if GPIO16 is HIGH it will go in AP mode - not going in sleep mode.
 3. From N mode or AP mode after 3 min go to sleep.

 Blink: